nhuyvan1106/matlab-webified/README.md

 MATLAB Compiler Runtime (MCR) for Java implements a process-wide blocking mechanism, each time a MATLAB script that is compiled to Java is invoked, subsequent invocations are blocked until the current invocation completes, so it is not very ideal to integrate MATLAB scripts compiled to Java into a web application.
-To work around this problem, each time a request to invoke a MATLAB script is received, the backend packages it up into a Task object, and sends it a remote object using Java's technology Remote Method Invocation (RMI) for processing, once the processing is done, the result is sent back to the invoking process which is the application server process.
+To work around this problem, each time a request to invoke a MATLAB script is received, the backend packages it up into a Task object, and sends it as a remote object using Java's technology called Remote Method Invocation (RMI) for processing, once the processing is done, the result is sent back to the invoking process which is the application server process.
 This way, the application server is from accepting new requests.